 Medical examinations for driving, insurance, pre-employment, sport and other purposes which are not part of our NHS commitment are undertaken and will be charged for.
 The current rates can be provided in a leaflet from the reception desk or available here.

 Younger patients are invited to attend for advice regarding lifestyle (including diet, exercise, smoking and drugs), contraception (if necessary) and immunisation.
 An appointment will be sent.

 By appointment.
 Advice is given regarding the various vaccinations or medications necessary for your holiday destination.
-Please check with the nurse at least eight weeks before travel to ensure that all vaccinations are completed in time.
+Please complete a travel questionnaire 8 weeks in advance, fill in the questionnaire and return it to the surgery, call back a week later to check if you need any vaccinations.
 A charge will be made for certain immunisations and vaccinations which are not covered by the NHS.
 Anti-malarial medication will be prescribed on a private prescription.
 You can find out more about vaccinations on our travel page.

 We are part of the Primary Care Research Network.
 From time to time, you may be invited to take part in a research study.
 You are perfectly at liberty to decline without causing offence or having any effect on your future treatment.
 Our patients often enjoy the involvement when participating though.

 If you require any additional services that are not currently provided by the surgery then in the first instance please do let us know in person, by email or in writing.
 If you then feel unsatisfied then you may contact the Redditch and Bromsgrove Clinical Commissioning Group.
-Email email@example.com or write to Hillview Medical Centre, 60 Bromsgrove Road, Redditch, B97 4RN or call 01527 482900 or fax 01527 557087.
+Email email@example.com or write to NHS Redditch and Bromsgrove Clinical Commissioning Group Barnsley Court, Barnsley Hall Road, Bromsgrove Worcestershire B61 0TX or call 01527 482900 or fax 01527 557087.